 What are website backups and why are they important?

 A backup is simply a digital copy of your website that you can restore in case something goes wrong.
-What the backup includes depends on whether you have a static website on shared web hosting or use a CMS like WordPress, and how you’re backing up your site.
+What the backup includes depends on whether you have a static website on shared web hosting or use a content management system (CMS) like WordPress, and how you’re backing up your site.
 But a general rule of thumb is the more files you can keep safe the better.
 And if you’re wondering why website backups are important, it's simple – they're a plan B that protects you against data loss from cyber threats and human error.

 When should you back up your website?